JimCarnicelli/jcTBL/README.md

 To run the demo program on a similar OS X system to mine, open jcTBL.xcodeproj in [Xcode](https://en.wikipedia.org/wiki/Xcode).
-From the Product menu, expand Scheme and choose "jcTLB_Demo".
+From the Product menu, expand Scheme and choose "jcTBL_Demo".
 Click the Run button on the toolbar.

 ## About this project